A team can leave the same meeting with five useful AI outputs and still lose the shared work.

 A product should prove the Era of We through one bounded experience:

-people and AI agents working in the same room, using the same context, creating one durable output, and moving to one bounded follow-through step.
+people and AI participants working from the same visible, permissioned room context, creating one durable output, and moving to one bounded follow-through step.

 That is concrete enough for a user to feel.